meltano/meltano/docs/src/docs/roadmap.md

 Our contribution to this progress comes through the democratization of data throughout organizations.
 We help our customers integrate a wide range of data sets to create a single source of truth.

-Meltano develops powerful open source software enabling the creation of data pipelines and dashboards.
-By offering an integrated end-to-end solution leveraging best-in-class open source solutions, we deliver tools that are affordable for any company and easy to use at all levels of technical know-how.

 ## Strategy

 ### Path to v1.0